FernandoBasso/devnotes/content/Exercism/JavaScript/Captain's Log Exercism Solution in JavaScript.md

 }
 ```

-But remember that strings can also be accessed by index.
+But remember that string characters can also be accessed by index.
 Therefore, `classes` above can be a string instead of an array:

 ```javascript
 function randomPlanetClass() {